Hernquist distribution of matter as a source of black-hole geometry: Introduction

 These halo models specify the radial dependence of the energy density but do not uniquely determine the associated pressure components.
 As a consequence, there is considerable freedom in constructing effective anisotropic fluid descriptions consistent with a given density profile.
 This freedom allows one to explore different gravitational configurations supported by the same underlying halo phenomenology \cite{Cardoso:2021wlq,Konoplya:2025nqv,Lutfuoglu:2025mqa,Konoplya:2022hbl,Bolokhov:2025zva,Bolokhov:2025fto,Yue:2026ish,Yue:2026evf}.

 It has been demonstrated that Dehnen- and Einasto-type density distributions, when supplemented by the condition on the radial pressure $P_{r} = -\rho$, can give rise to regular black-hole geometries free of curvature singularities \cite{Konoplya:2025ect,Zaslavskii:2025oli}.
+The existence of regular black-hole solutions for this equation of state was first noted in~\cite{Dymnikova:1992ux}, albeit in a setting not associated with specific matter distributions or galactic environments.
 Motivated by this observation, we investigate the possibility of constructing exact black-hole solutions sourced by realistic dark matter halos, concentrating in particular on the Hernquist profile.
 We show that, in contrast to certain other density models that naturally produce regular interiors under suitable pressure prescriptions, the Hernquist distribution generically leads to spherically symmetric black-hole solutions that retain a central singularity.
 Since the Hernquist profile constrains only the density while leaving the pressure unspecified, the adopted pressure choice remains compatible with halo phenomenology, yet it does not automatically guarantee regularity at the center.

 The structure of the paper is as follows.
-In Sec.~\ref{sec:solution}, we formulate the general framework for static, spherically symmetric matter configurations and derive the appropriate Einstein field equations governing the geometry.
+In Section~\ref{sec:solution}, we formulate the general framework for static, spherically symmetric matter configurations and derive the appropriate Einstein field equations governing the geometry.
 Section~\ref{sec:metrics} is devoted to explicit realizations of the solutions obtained for various parameter choices within the Hernquist density profile, where we discuss their main geometric and physical characteristics.
-Finally, in Sec.~\ref{sec:conclusions} we discuss our results.
+Finally, in Section~\ref{sec:conclusions} we discuss our results.

-\section{Spherically symmetric dark-matter halos and black-hole configurations}
+\section{Spherically Symmetric Dark-Matter Halos and Black-Hole Configurations}

 Dark matter halos surrounding galaxies are commonly described within an effective anisotropic fluid framework, leading to approximately spherical mass distributions on large scales \cite{Benson:2010de}.
 Various empirical density profiles are used in galactic modeling, depending on the morphology and mass of the host galaxy.
 A broad class of halo distributions may be represented by the generalized form \cite{Dehnen:1993uh,Taylor:2002zd}